hashicorp/terraform-website/content/source/docs/enterprise-beta/api/workspaces.html.md

 ## Delete a workspace

-This endpoint deletes a workspace
+This endpoint deletes a workspace.

 | Method | Path           |
 | :----- | :------------- |